Skip to Main Content

 Conversational commerce: generative AI and the customer experience

-Generative AI could quickly change the way customers interact with retailers online if brands can integrate the technology into their digital experiences.
+Generative AI is quickly changing the way customers interact with retailers online.

 “The modality of online shopping interactions, and e-commerce interfaces themselves, may soon change,” says Sara Alloy, head of retail experience at Publicis Sapient.
 “You’re going to see a much better quality of search with more tailoring, customization and efficiency.”

-While most shoppers can use search bars to find the products they’re looking for, conversational commerce (powered by generative AI) would accelerate the search process and could lead to higher conversion rates and average basket size for retailers.
+While most shoppers can use search bars to find the products they’re looking for, conversational commerce (powered by generative AI) accelerates the search process, potentially increasing conversion rates and average basket sizes for retailers.

-Brands can implement A/B tests of “chatGPT-like” product search bars to assist customers in finding specific products more efficiently, like searching for all the ingredients in one recipe or all the clothes in a full outfit.
+Brands are implementing A/B tests of conversational product search bars to assist customers in finding specific products more efficiently, like searching for all of the ingredients in one recipe through a question or asking about each item of clothing in a full outfit.

 Retailers also have the opportunity to play around with conversational styles that match their brand and personalize interactions for customers, changing the negative perception of automated chatbot features.

-Generative AI can provide much more intelligent shopping suggestions based on search history across online stores and even other owned brands.
-While retailers currently use analytics and tags to monitor and enhance consumer experiences, generative AI could more easily suggest the next logical purchase or step in a customer journey.
+Finally, generative AI can provide more intelligent shopping suggestions based on search history and other customer demographic data.
+While retailers currently use analytics and tags to monitor and enhance consumer experiences, generative AI could more automatically suggest the next logical purchase or step in a customer journey, without manual journey design.

 Secondary decision-making: generative AI and supply chain optimization

-What about use cases outside of consumer interface?
-There are a variety of human-to-human and human-to-machine interactions that could be enhanced and streamlined through the conversational ability of large language models.
+What about use cases outside of the consumer interface?
+There are a variety of human-to-human and human-to-machine interactions that could be enhanced and streamlined through the conversational ability of large language models

-"We have supply chain control towers for visibility and tracking.
-We also have proper prediction and forecasting algorithms that use AI,” says Rakesh Ravuri, CTO at Publicis Sapient.
+“We have supply chain control towers for visibility and tracking.
+We also have proper prediction and forecasting algorithms that use AI,” says Ravuri.
 “Generative AI could add a layer of decision-making support to existing technology for a variety of unique contexts.”

 There are several scenarios where generative AI could add to current supply chain technologies: